Aussie pubs played an important role in Australian identity and cultural history.

-Their goal was to provide a fun social space for people to relax in.
-And with its fine food, fab drinks and fantastic music we think they’ve succeeded.
+Their goal was to provide a fun social space for people to relax, and with its fine food, fab drinks, and fantastic music we think they’ve succeeded.

 Friday night sees the beer garden come alive with live acoustics from Geelong’s best musicians.
 While inside patrons can enjoy R & B tracks played by the resident DJ.

-Tip: Don’t miss the $10 espresso martinis every Friday between 7 and 8 pm.
+Tip: Don’t miss the $10 house cocktails every Friday between 9 and 11 pm.

 The Inn Geelong: 58 Corio Street, Geelong